 A digital curriculum delivered digitally over 6 weeks gives patients access to a wealth of knowledge.
 Patients are supported through engaging videos and articles backed by clinically-proven cancer survivorship principles.

 An interactive app that helps patients take control by organising their care, such as tracking symptoms, exercise, diet, sleep and mindfulness, and community features that allow patients to organise their own support networks.

-You don't have to choose between supporting your patients and supporting your business.
+With a $6.50 reduction in claims cost for every dollar invested in the CancerAid Coach Program, you don't have to choose between supporting your members and supporting your business.

 CancerAid's award-winning program allows you to engage with members early to improve wellness outcomes.